Discover the Top 10 Attractions in Kincardine: A Family-Friendly Guide

 Location and Hours

-Located at 601 Durham Street, Kincardine, Ontario.
-Open seasonally from early June to late September, daily from 10:00 AM to 8:00 PM (weather permitting).
+Find us at 601 Durham Street, Kincardine, Ontario.
+The splash pad is open seasonally from early June to late September, daily from 10:00 AM to 8:00 PM (weather permitting).

 Affordable Family Fun

-The Lions Club Splash Pad is free to use and offers a safe, leisurely environment for families to enjoy together.
+The Lions Club Splash Pad is free to use.
+It offers a safe and leisurely environment for families to enjoy together.

 Beyond the Splash Pad